lookoutconference/lookoutconference.github.io/pages/participate.md

 In the spirit of interdisciplinarity, we welcome submissions from a broad range of disciplines, including natural resources professionals, fire managers, current and former fire lookouts, GIS experts, humanities scholars, architects, and civil engineers related to the theme *“The Past and Future of Fire Lookouts.”* Project, do not need to be specifically related to fire lookouts.
 A broad range of technologies have either augmented or replaced fire lookouts, and we are excited to host presentations on any of the above areas of research.

+We encourage papers and presentations from both academic and non-academic fields.
+In addition to the disciplines above, we recognize that great work is being done outside of these spaces.
+We welcome passion projects, which are often the heartbeat of the fire lookout community.
+This includes individuals who have worked to preserve fire lookouts through photo or video collections, public media projects (such as podcasts), and restoration / preservation work of all kinds!

 *Papers* delve into more comprehensive investigations, emphasizing complete versions of ideas or developed research. \- A paper abstract is at most 500 words, excluding references, and may include up to five images.

 *Projects* introduce first versions, photo essays, or initial research. \- A project abstract is at most 350 words, excluding references, and may include a maximum of ten images.